Showing posts with label Love. Show all posts

 The story...

 Listening to Simply Red's song, "Holding back the years," seems to emote feelings that abide deep down inside me.
 Those welled-up, brain-triggered, emotions remind me that I'm wonderfully human - a "seeker."
-A unique creature who's loved by our Creator in Christ; yet, made out of rascally stuff.
-I'm a better man when growing in relationship with other characters who're journeying through this epic story of life with me.
+A unique creature who's loved by our Creator in Christ; yet, made out of wile stuff.
+I'm a better man when growing with like friends who're journeying through this epic life story with me.

 We all know that the years can't really be held back.
 The "saying" that "change" is the only constant in life probably isn't a fundamental axiom - it hasn't changed.
 Change is worthy of considering as it can help us hold people and things more loosely and focus more on the essentials of life.
 As we change, what are we growing toward?